myrahmoun/handbook/kempner_computing_handbook/s9_workshops_and_trainings/spike_sorting_on_hpc_cluster/spike_sorting_on_hpc_cluster.md

 ## Workshop Summary

 This workshop describes how to implement spike sorting algorithms for neural data on an HPC cluster.
 A comprehensive pipeline guides participants to efficiently spike sort data using GPUs and visualize their outputs on a web app.
-The workshop provides interactive examples using Neuropixels data and Kilosort 4.0, though participants can use custom data loaders and Spyking Circus instead.
+The workshop provides interactive examples using Neuropixels data and Kilosort4, though participants can use custom data loaders and SpykingCircus2 instead.

 ### Prerequisites
-- Familiarity with HPC, including slurm batch job submission
+- Familiarity with HPC, including SLURM batch job submission
 - Familiarity with the concept of spike sorting
-- Access to O2 or the FASRC cluster (Kempner-specific access is not necessary)
+- Access to O2 or the FASRC cluster (Kempner AI cluster access is not necessary)

 ## Workshop Slides